 For employment discrimination to be illegal in PA, it must be based on someone’s race; color; sex; age (over 40); ancestry; national origin; religious creed; having a GED rather than a high school diploma; handicap or disability, or the use of a guide or support animal for disability, or relationship to a person with a disability.
 In hospital and healthcare settings, it is illegal to discriminate against employees based on their participate in or refusal to participate in abortion or sterilization procedures.

 Discrimination based on other factors may be unfair or unethical, but not specifically prohibited by law.
-If you have questions about the basis of discrimination, please contact us.

 It is important to know that it is also illegal to discriminate against someone because they have opposed illegal discrimination, filed a complaint, or assisted in an investigation.
 This is called retaliation, and the law protects those who oppose illegal behavior.